Javaid Siddiqi: Secretary of Education

 In 2011, he was appointed as Deputy Secretary of Education of Virginia by Governor Bob McDonnell.
 His nomination came at the recommendation of Secretary Robinson.

 Sidiqui was made Secretary of Education in November 2013.
 Siddiqi stated that his ascension from principal to the highest education official in Virginia stemmed from McDonnell's desire to have a Secretary with real-world experience.
 He stated that he did not expect to have been chosen for the position.

 Following Terry McAuliffe's inauguration as Governor after his victory in the 2013 gubernatorial election, Siddiqi was replaced in his position by Anne Holton.

 Post-state government career

 In 2014, he joined the Hunt Institute, a nonprofit organization founded by former Governor of North Carolina Jim Hunt that specializes in education matters.
 Three years after joining the organization, he was named as its president and CEO.
+Under Javaid's leadership the Hunt Institute expanded it's reach and impact and fundraising efforts.
+Despite these successes, Javaid's tenure as President and CEO have been fraught with challenges and controversy as described in an article by The Assembly.

 In 2016, he was elected to serve on the Chesterfield County School Board, representing the Midlothian district.
 He was elected chair of the board in 2017.
 He served on the board until January 2020.

 In 2019, Siddiqi ran for a position on the Midlothian Board of Supervisors, receiving the Democratic nomination for the role.
 His campaign centered on his belief that the Board of Supervisors has neglected to invest in education.
 He lost to Republican candidate Leslie Takacs Haley by a 53.3% to 44.4% margin.